A grad school resume should be included in your graduate school application to give admissions committees a better idea of your qualifications.

 Graduate school resume template

-Here’s a graduate school resume template that you can paste into Microsoft Word or Google Docs and fill out.
-It includes an outline for each section of your resume, and what information you should list.
+Here’s a graduate school resume template you can copy and paste into Microsoft Word or Google Docs and fill out yourself:

 1. Resume Heading